 Adam works primarily in Go and Python, with additional experience in Node.js and Julia.
 The Asgard ecosystem is built in Go for its single-binary deployments, strong concurrency model, and zero-dependency distribution — things that matter when your users are EHS professionals, not developers.

 Adam believes AI is most powerful as a partnership — a symbiotic relationship where AI handles what it does faster than humans, and humans provide the judgment, context, and domain expertise that AI lacks.
-Every tool in Asgard is built with this philosophy.
-Muninn integrates directly with Claude through MCP, not to replace the person using it, but to make their workflow faster and their knowledge more accessible.
+Asgard is built with this philosophy: AI assistance where it earns its place, human judgment where the stakes demand it.

 The right way to use AI isn’t to hand over the wheel.
 It’s to have a capable co-pilot.